-Endothelial Tightening.
+Vascular Tightening.
 This project exploits the fact that gene delivery vehicles elicit an antiviral response when administered systemically, i.e., the body reacts as if it is being infected.
-As a mechanism of limiting the spread of infection, the body signals the vascular endothelium to limit particle uptake.
+As a mechanism of limiting the spread of infection, the body signals the vasculature to limit particle uptake.
 However, we have observed that the immunosuppressed state of the tumor prevents this effect, thereby allowing particles to preferentially access the tumor while reducing accumulation in non-target tissues.
-We are currently characterizing this phenomenon and will utilize this to improve nanoparticle-mediated delivery to tumors.
+We have recently verified that this response only are currently characterizing this phenomenon and will utilize this to improve nanoparticle-mediated delivery to tumors.

 Scott Tilden, Graduate Student - Scott is a Colorado native from Golden.
 He graduated from the University of Colorado Boulder with a BA in Biochemistry and a BA in Molecular Cellular Developmental Biology.
 After graduation, Scott worked at CU Boulder for four years in the Maier/Watkins Neuroscience Laboratory and the Hough Biochemical and Biophysical Laboratory.
 Scott started at Anschutz in fall 2018 and joined Dr. Anchordoquy’s lab in the spring of 2019.
 Scott’s main interest is investigating how to induce anti-viral responses to manipulate endothelial permeability and reduce off-target toxicity/accumulation of nanomedicines.
 He and Dr. Anchordoquy have also working closely with a local epilepsy research company to develop novel formulation of anticonvulsant pharmaceuticals to be used in clinical trials.